 In my opinion, the best Japan Airlines class of service (or the one on ANA, for that matters) is business class.
 I don’t eat caviar, and the other enhancements of first vs. business—slightly larger seat, somewhat better food, more attentive service—don’t justify the huge increase in cost.
 However, ANA’s new premium cabins I mentioned above feature a first class that’s so beautiful I might just have to suspend this perspective for 10-12 hours.

-When it comes to ANA or JAL premium economy, I feel like there is even less of a distinctions.
+When it comes to JAL vs ANA premium economy, I feel like there is even less of a distinctions.
 Seat-wise, both of these cabins are very similar to what you’d find in first class on domestic flights in the US (or Japan, for that matter); the food is better than what you get in economy but not as impeccable as what business class passengers enjoy.

 Fleets of JAL and ANA

 Another way to compare JAL vs ANA is in terms of their fleets.
 For this, however, I’m going to be looking at the international fleets, since Japanese domestic aircraft…well, I’ll talk more about those in a second.
-In terms of long haul aircraft, JAL and ANA both operate all-Boeing fleets for now, although JAL will be taking delivery of internationally-configured A350-1000 aircraft in the coming years.
+In terms of long haul aircraft, JAL and ANA both operate all-Boeing fleets for now, although JAL will be taking delivery of internationally-configured A350-1000 aircraft in late 2023.
 Choosing the best Japanese airline based on this metric, however, is also something of a fool’s errand.